 With swamps so extensive and so close to the houses, no one will be surprised to learn that when men were first stationed here, malaria had been severe.
-But the following table, showing how rapidly this was overcome, is indeed remarkable.
-In July and August 65.88 per cent. of the men were admitted to hospital, yet by the last week in the year the percentage was down to about \( \frac{1}{2} \) per cent. per week, and the total for the last five weeks was about 4.79 per cent.
-The measures which produced this result were screening, oiling, and mosquito-catching.
+But the numbers in Table 10.2, which show how rapidly this was overcome, are indeed remarkable.
+In July and August 65.88 percent of the men were admitted to hospital, yet by the last week in the year the percentage was down to about 1/2 percent per week, and the total for the last five weeks was about 4.79 per cent.
+The measures which produced this result were screening, oiling, and mosquito catching.
 Drainage was completed later on.
-In the table attached the corresponding period in 1912 is no less remarkable, and it is not without interest that from the 15th of January to the end of February, 1912, there was a great swarm of Anopheles in Toro Point, just as there was at Gatun at the same time.
-The two places although on the same stretch of land are fully 5 miles apart, and it was never actually determined whether the swarm originating in the hydraulic fill at Gatun had travelled through the jungle to Toro Point, or an independent breeding-place had existed there.
-Mr Bath walked through the jungle from the one place to the other, finding the mosquitoes all the way; but he thinks it not impossible there were a series of breeding-places, only some of which he found.